faithanalog/calccomp/README.md

 In general, the assembler is designed to be simple, and targetable by compilers.
-Compilers in haskell could use this as a library and feed a list of expression directly into the assembler, if this code was packaged up into a library (possible in the future).
+Compilers in haskell could use this as a library and feed a list of expressions directly into the assembler, if this code was packaged up into a library (possible in the future).
 An actual assembly programmer may want to use a more powerful assembler like [Brass](http://www.benryves.com/products/brass).